webmastersmith/WGU_Cloud_Computing/D320_Managing_Cloud_Security/CCSP.md

   - attacker is able to break out of the virtualized guest operating system and access processor or memory.
 - **VM Sprawl**
   - unused and abandoned VMs on the network. not properly maintained. easy to target for vulnerabilities.
+- **Volume Encryption**
+  - Only encrypts a partition on a hard drive instead of the whole disk.
 - **Vulnerability Assessment**
   - scan of the network in order to detect known vulnerabilities
-- **Volume Encryption**
-  - Only encrypts a partition on a hard drive instead of the whole disk
 - **White Box Testing (Static Application Security Testing (SAST))**
   - reviewing the **source code**.
 - **Whole Instance Encryption**